lisafast/lacnotredame/Content/about/2023BoardReport.md

 * Buoys: We purchased additional anchors, rope and buoys, and placed them with Jason Gunville.
 Buoys were added later at the west Island channel and bay at the Du Domaine causeway.
 They were moved as the weed mats grew.
 * Signs: We purchased signs warning to stay away from the buoys.
 The design is based on La Peche designs.
 We placed them on roads, docks, on the island and at the weediest points in the lake.
 The signs will be removed in the fall and re-used.
-* Milfoil: We investigated the status of the cutter purchased back in 2004, and attempted to arrange a cutting morning.
-Unfortunately the weather didn't cooperate, trying for another.
+* Milfoil: We investigated the status of the cutter purchased back in 2004, and attempted to arrange a cutting morning in mid-August.
+Unfortunately the weather didn't cooperate.
 A few letters were delivered to property owners boating through the weed-choked island channel.
 * Water testing: samples were collected and clarity tests conducted on August 16.
 * In-person board meeting: Rupert Community Centre wasn't available this year, so trying here at Camp Kalalla.
 Cost $100.
 Let us know your thoughts.
 * Missed this: Problem with someone cutting weeds without raking, and so many floated in - we could drop a hand-out next summer - have someone in each area walk them around - Bernard and Susan on Shaw volunteer to do that for their area